-Using paint to make you small bathroom feel bigger is the easiest trick to them all.
-Because the bathroom is small, you can do it quickly and paint won’t be expensive because you won’t need much of it.
+Using paint to make your small bathroom feel bigger is the easiest trick to them all.
+Because the bathroom is small, you can do it quickly, and paint won’t be expensive because you won’t need much of it.

 Using lighter and brighter colors will make the bathroom seem larger.
 Use light colors on your door, windows, and trim too.
 It doesn’t have to be just white, white, and more white.
 You can use bright yellows, oranges, greens, and blues as accents or focal points in the bathroom.